 If you need to know How to Cook Frozen Steak I have suggestions here.
 Once done to your liking, slice into thin strips, add to the bottom of each bowl and pour a ladle full of this on top of it.
 You could add frozen stew meat right inside though as long as the pieces were broken apart, they would need longer to get tender.

-Soup with Steak and Potato
+with Leftover Steak

 Steak Soup